|"Baba Yaga" by Rima Staines|

 So the time has come for me to step into Baba Yaga's forest again.
 I have been here many times before.
 Of all the stories in my collection, the Slavic folktale of Vasalisa and Baba Yaga is one of my favourites.
 You can’t step into the same river twice – and the same goes for stories.
 And every time I tell this story I find myself stepping foot into a new forest and coming face to face with a new aspect of Baba Yaga.

 Baba Yaga stands by the hearth of life/death/rebirth.
 She stands guard by the portal of initiation, here to test us, open our eyes and give us the lessons we need in order to wake up and see with all of our senses intact.
-If you pass her tests, she will give you fire, a flame to guide your way through the darkness and the power to transform your inner shadows to ash.
+If you pass her tests, she will give you fire to guide your way through the darkness and transform your inner shadows to ash.

 Now, Baba Yaga will be joining me for a Vildkvinnans Väg (Path of Wild Woman) rewilding women's retreat in Stjärnsund, Sweden on the 13 - 15 of November.
 This retreat has now been fully booked three years in a row!
 The retreat will of course be a bit different this year as we will keep a safe distance and (if the weather allows) be outdoors as much as possible.
 All the same, after holding courses and telling stories online for most of this year, I am REALLY looking forward to gathering with the wild women in Stjärnsund!